Forget those January sales and toss aside a night of drinking and merriment in preparation for YOUR year.

 - Eat your 5 a day.

-- Avoid frozen, packaged, microwavable, or ready made food like ramen noodles.
+- Avoid frozen, packaged, microwavable, or ready made food like Ramen noodles.

 - Don’t avoid visiting the GP if anything is wrong with your body.
+Better safe than sorry.

 - Don’t be afraid to be yourself- stop confining yourself to society’s standards or fearing that people will judge you for showing too much skin or expressing yourself.